ctufts/leaflet_examples/README.md

-# Leaflet Examples for a Choropleth Of Pennsylvania County Populations
+# Leaflet Examples for JS, Python, and R
+Each example is a working example to build a Choropleth Of Pennsylvania County Populations.
 In each subdirectory of the repo is a working example for the selected programming language.
 Some additional helpful resources for mapping/leaflet are below:
 * [Leaflet](http://leafletjs.com/): Contains tutorials and general documentation for leaflet.js